yazur-garg/Daily-News/Use_cases/search_for_weatherData.md

   1. The system will display the specific Error message and redirect the user to a search route.

 ### Postconditions
-- A user will have the weather forecast for his desired location.
+- Theuser will have the weather forecast for their desired location.
-- A new searched location is saved into the history list and the database is updated.
+- The new search query is saved in the search history and the database is updated.